Sheansuke/Template-CRA-Typescript-Jest-Enzyme/README.md

 ## description
 A template that integrates: CREATE-REACT-APP TYPESCRIPT JEST ENZYME

+### npm install

+install all dependencies to project

 ### `npm start`

 Runs the app in the development mode.<br />